This page outlines the terms used by dermatologists to describe diseases of the fingernails and toenails.

 White nails.
 Consider hypoalbuminaemia or chronic renal failure.
 May be familial.
 Transverse leukonychia, in which there are multiple parallel white lines, is thought to be due to manicuring.
 It may also arise in association with Beau lines.

 These images show white streaks due to trauma, eg, manicuring.

-These images show lifting of the distal nail plate, which appears white or yellow.
+These images show the lifting of the distal nail plate, which appears white or yellow.
 Consider idiopathic causes, trauma, psoriasis, thyrotoxicosis, irritant and allergic contact dermatitis, fungal nail infection (candida), drug photosensitivity (especially tetracycline and psoralens)

 Superficial white onychomycosis

 Half-and-half nails are seen in renal failure.
 White proximal nail, with a brown distal nail.

 Terry nail is seen in liver cirrhosis.
 White proximal nail, reddened distal nail.

 Mee lines are partial leukonychia due to arsenic intoxication or systemic disease.